-Straits Times recently interviewed educational consultant and English language school founder, Carean Oh, Writers Studio in a Monday feature on how kids can be better prepared for primary one education.
+Straits Times recently interviewed me, an educational consultant and English language school founder, Carean Oh, Writers Studio in a Monday feature on how kids can be better prepared for primary one education.

 Preparing for Primary One

 Some parents believe that they need not prepare their child for Primary 1 as the pre-school/school will do everything.
 Some parents believe that they need not to prepare their child for Primary 1 as the pre-school/school will do everything.
-Here are Carean’s thoughts:
+Here are my, Carean Oh, Writers Studio thoughts:

 Each preschool has its own curriculum, which may not adequately prepare a child for higher levels of learning.
 However, if the preschool is holistic in its instruction, we must consider whether there are additional areas to strengthen in order to increase a child’s confidence.
 At higher levels, new abilities must be developed and new challenges must be overcome.
 Preparing a child extends beyond academic skills; a child must learn how to adapt to changes in the environment and in instructional approaches.
 I would urge parents to focus on soft skills such as organizing their bags, adjusting to a larger class size, developing the courage to ask questions, and also adjusting to extended school hours.
 The capacity to deal with new challenges effectively by themselves gives a young kid a greater edge than intellectual abilities alone.

 What are some mistakes parents make when preparing their child for P1 by focusing on the wrong priorities academically and emotionally.
 Here are my thoughts: